Steven Ciobo, since 2001.

 Sullivan was succeeded in 2001 by Steven Ciobo.
 Ciobo served on the backbenches for the remainder of the Howard government, and has served as a Shadow Minister since 2007.

 - Grant Pforr (Palmer United Party)

 - Veronica Bernadette Beric (One Nation)

 2010 two-candidate-preferred result

 Booths have been divided into three areas: east, north and west.

-The LNP won a majority of the two-party-preferred vote in all three areas, ranging from 59.1% in the west to 67.2% in the east.
+The LNP won a large majority in all three areas, ranging from 63% in the west to 70.5% in the east.
 The Greens came third, with the Greens vote around 12% in each area.

 |Voter group||GRN %||LNP 2PP %||Total votes||% of votes|